 Budapest offers a wide range of beautiful hotels to choose from.
 Hampton By Hilton Budapest City Centre (here my review) is located in the heart of Budapest, just 600 metres from St. Stephen’s Basilica.
 They offer a delicious breakfast and have a restaurant and a bar on-site.
 For those looking for a hotel with unique and stunning decor, Stories Boutique Hotel is a 4-star property situated 500 meters away from the Hungarian State Opera.
 They have a restaurant on-site that serves à la carte, a continental or vegetarian breakfast.
 If you prefer an aparthotel, Zoya Luxury Residence is an excellent option with units with a coffee machine, a dishwasher, a microwave and parking space.

-Budapest Underground Railway Museum is an interesting attraction for anyone interested in transportation and urban development history.
-The museum offers a unique opportunity to explore continental Europe’s first underground railway system.
-Feel free to share your experiences and thoughts about Budapest Underground Railway Museum in the comments.
+Budapest Underground Railway Museum is a small and curious attraction for anyone interested in transportation and urban development history.
+Inside the museum, you can discover continental Europe’s first underground railway system.
+Feel free to share your experience about Budapest Underground Railway Museum in the comments, or if you’re planning to visit it your next time in Budapest.